PenGuinIme/set-proxysettings/README.md

 3. Change username in line 182 to your user. *
 4. type chmod + x /directory/set-proxy-v1.sh

-* If you don't know what your user is like, enter "whoami" (without "") in the console.
+* If you don't know what your user is, enter "whoami" (without "") in the console.

 How to use:
 1. Open console